nrwl/nx/docs/web/api-storybook/builders/build.md

-# storybook-static
+# build

 Build Storybook

 Builder properties can be configured in workspace.json when defining the builder, or when invoking it.
-Read more about how to use builders and the CLI here: https://nx.dev/react/guides/cli.
+Read more about how to use builders and the CLI here: https://nx.dev/web/guides/cli.

 ## Properties